 - Starting from the bottom, tightly roll the sushi by lifting the bamboo mat, rolling it over the tuna and avocado, pressing firmly as you go.
 Roll forward to form a complete roll.
-I use a little bit of water on my hand to wet the top section of nori roll as this helps to stick it together.

 - Using a very sharp knife – slice the sushi roll in to 6 little individual sushi rolls.